Table of Contents

 - 8 Why Seek Legal Counsel in Golf Cart Accidents?

-- 9 What are the Judicial Recourses for Golf Cart Accidents?
+- 9 Legal Options for Golf Cart Accidents

 Golf carts are one of the main attractions on the golf course and campgrounds.
 They offer a convenient and rapid means of transportation.
 Unfortunately, golf cart injuries and accidents happen more frequently than you think.